Introduction

 docker run -i -p 9000:9000 egima/docker-play activator run

-The -i flag runs our container in interactive mode so that we can observe the logs in case a problem arises.
+flag runs our container in interactive mode so that we can observe the logs in case a problem arises.
 In other words, it leaves the container in the fore ground other than running it as a daemon in the background.
-The -p flag maps ports between the host and the containers.
+The -p

-With the 9000:9000 option, we map the port 9000 on the container to port 9000 on the host machine.
+on the host machine.
 This port should be open and not bound to the host.
 Otherwise, we will get an error.

 We follow this with the name of the image on which we are running the container.
-The last part of the command is the command we would like to execute inside the container, which in our case is activator run.
+The last part of the command is the command we would like to execute inside the container, which in our case is activator run

 At this point, our command for running the container or the Play application image is ready to be executed.
 After execution, the console process should be blocked.
 The output should be the same as the output we get when we run the Play application normally on the host machine: